 A similar loophole is introduced when different users (sequentially) use the same machine, which was started in auto-login mode.
 Because the login is based on the machine identity we can not retrieve the unique user identity.
 In SavaPage this loophole is solved by the marking the auto-login user account as abstract .
 See Section 13.1.13, “IP Based Authentication”.

 In networks where access is not fully guarded by SSO, SavaPage queues introduce a security issue when they are used by unauthenticated non-domain users.
-For example, consider a guest user who connects his personal laptop to the network, and installs and prints to a SavaPage printer.
+For example, consider a guest user who connects a personal laptop to the network, and installs and prints to a SavaPage printer.
 In SavaPage this loophole can be solved by marking the queue as untrusted, i.e. by creating a Public SavaPage Queue.
 See Section 13.1.13, “IP Based Authentication”.
 In addition the Internal Users feature can be used to offer out of domain Web App authentication for guest users.

 Of course methods like a smartcard and biometric (fingerprint) authentication should be mentioned as alternative.